A Direct Probe of Mass Density Near Inspiraling Binary Black Holes: Secular Evolution of the Inner Orbital Elements

-\emph{Secular Evolution of the Inner Orbital Elements. ---} We can also consider the secular oscillation of the eccentricity $e_1$ and inclination $I_1$ of the BBH orbit induced by the tidal perturbation of the tertiary body in what is known as the KL oscillation.
+We may also observe the secular oscillation of the eccentricity $e_1$ and inclination $I_1$ of the BBH orbit induced by the tidal perturbation of the tertiary body in what is known as the KL oscillation.
 The tidal perturbation introduces the time variation, \bge \dot e_{1T}=\FR{15}{8}\sqrt{\FR{Gm_2^2a_1^3e_1^2(1-e_1^2)}{ma_2^6(1-e_2^2)^3}} (1-\cos^2I)\sin 2\ga, \ede where $I$ is the inclination of the inner binary and $\ga$ is the argument of the periapsis.
-Both $I$ and $\ga$ are measured with respect to the outer orbital plane, and should not be confused with the outer orbital elements ($I_2,\ga_2$) considered above which are defined with respect to the line of sight.
+Both $I$ and $\ga$ are measured with respect to the outer orbital plane, and not with respect to the line of sight.

 The BBH eccentricity $e_1$ might be measured directly from the GW waveform.
 However, the time scale $\dot e_{1T}$ is longer than the outer orbital period \cite{Randall:2017jop}, and is generally longer than the observational time $T_O$.
-We see in Fig.\;\ref{fig_a2vsm2}(c) that we can directly measure the change in $e_1$ which approximate by $\Delta e_{1,T}=\dot e_{1T}T_O$ only for small $a_2$.
-In general, however, the KL-induced eccentricity variation will be measurable, but only from a net phase deviation measurement.
+Therefore it is difficult to measure directly $e_1(t)$.
+Instead, the effect of $\dot e_{1T}$ is a net phase drift which could again be confused by other contributions to the phase drift.